Exploring The 10+ Best Beaches On Naxos Island, Greece

 Facilities | None

-The further south from Agios Prokopios and Plaka Beach you venture, the more unspoilt the beaches become, which in our opinion, is largely the appeal of Naxos.
+The further south from Agios Prokopios and Plaka you venture, the more unspoilt the beaches become, which is largely the appeal of Naxos.

-Paralia Glifada is one such beach, an expansive stretch of fine, golden sand lapped by crystal-clear waters.
+Paralia Glyfada is one such beach; an expansive stretch of fine, golden sand lapped by crystal-clear waters.
 There’s no real development here, save for a small number of villas, and one or two tavernas, while a small number of beach bars pop up during summer.
 Other than that, it’s empty and glorious.

 The wind, however, poses a problem.
-During the peak Meltemi season (July, August), the winds can be unbearable, which makes relaxing impossible.
+During the peak Meltemi season (July, August), the winds here can be seriously unbearable, which makes relaxing impossible.
 It does, however, make wind and kite surfing very popular.

-But without wind, it’s one of the most delightful stretches of sand on the Island, so we suggest checking the wind forecast ahead of time to avoid any issues on arrival.
+Without wind, it’s one of the most delightful stretches of sand on the island, so if you’re travelling outside the peak season or the wind forecast looks minimal do try to make it here.

 One of Naxos’ best restaurants, Axiotissa, is located on the way to Glifada from Naxos Chora - stop by after a lovely morning swim, and enjoy a long, lazy lunch under the cedar.